Body Roundness Index Calculator

 Mistakes to Avoid ⚠️

-- Measuring the waist at the narrowest point: For BRI, the navel level is the standard for health risk assessment.
+- Measuring the waist at the narrowest point rather than at navel level.
+The narrowest point underestimates waist circumference for individuals with significant abdominal fat, while navel level is the standardized anatomical landmark for health risk assessment.

 Practical Applications📊